-Migraine is a neurological condition that causes moderate to severe throbbing or pulsating pain on usually one side of the head, along with sensitivity to light, sound, smell, or touch, nausea, and/or vomiting [1-7].
-The exact cause of migraines remains incompletely understood, but a combination of genetic, environmental, and lifestyle factors contribute to their development and occurrence within individuals [8].
-Migraine triggers can exhibit significant variations among individuals and may encompass diverse factors such as stress, hormonal fluctuations, certain diets, and disturbances in sleep patterns [9].
+Migraine is a neurological disorder characterized by recurrent, moderate to severe headaches that are typically accompanied by other symptoms, including sensitivity to light, sound, smell, or touch, nausea, and/or vomiting [1].
+The exact cause of migraines remains incompletely understood, but a combination of genetic, environmental, and lifestyle factors contribute to their development and occurrence within individuals [2-5].
+Migraine triggers can exhibit significant variations among individuals and may encompass diverse factors such as stress, hormonal fluctuations, certain diets, and disturbances in sleep patterns [6-9].
 Identifying and managing triggers can be crucial in preventing the onset of migraine attacks and reducing their frequency, duration, and severity [10].
 Migraines are complex neurological disorders that can significantly impact individuals' quality of life [11,12].
 Comprehending the distinct stages, symptoms, triggers, and treatment options is fundamental for healthcare professionals and researchers, as it facilitates enhanced management and support for individuals affected by migraines [10].

 Neuropeptides like calcitonin gene-related peptide (CGRP), pituitary adenylate cyclase-activating polypeptide (PACAP), vasoactive intestinal polypeptide (VIP), islet amyloid polypeptide (IAPP)/amylin, substance P, and adrenomedullin (ADM) have been linked to the cause of migraines [13-18].
 Notably, the secretin family of peptides is a group of evolutionarily related peptide hormones that control the activity of G protein-coupled receptors (GPCR).
-This group includes CGRP, PACAP, ADM, and amylin, which share homology, receptor cross-reactivity, and similar biological actions that suggest they belong in this family (Table 1) [19].
+This group includes CGRP, PACAP, ADM, and amylin, which share homology, receptor cross-reactivity, and similar biological actions that suggest they belong in this family (Figure 1) [19].
 These neuropeptides play various roles in migraine pathogenesis and contribute to our understanding of the underlying mechanisms of the disorder [20,21].